cpit251/cpit251.github.io/content/notes/db-connection.md

         <version>42.5.1</version>
     </dependency>
     ```
-    - Right click on the `pom.xml` file and select **Maven** -> **Reload project**
+  - Right click on the `pom.xml` file and select **Maven** -> **Reload project** to download the new dependency.

 ## 3. Implement the Java database connection and clients
-- Create the database connection class next to the main class with the name **DBConnection** and replace your username and password values with the one you chose in the first step.
+- Create the database connection class with the name **DBConnection** and replace your username and password values with the one you chose in the first step.

+> **Note:** The use of hard-coded passwords and secrets increases the possibility of security breaches in your application.
+You should never embed passwords and other secrets (e.g., API keys) in your source code.
+See the extra credit activity at the end of this note.

 {{< highlight java "linenos=table,hl_lines=19-20, linenostart=1" >}}
 import java.sql.Connection;